HMS Cobra: Court-martial and committee of enquiry

 The court martial and enquiry reports were classified as secret for 50 years, preventing outside experts examining the detailed evidence.
 In more recent times an alternative explanation of the sinking to that produced by the court-martial has been proposed.
 That Cobra struck timber floating in the water, first causing the denting to the keel plate, but then striking again further back along the ship at a weaker point in the bottom plating, creating a hole.
 This is consistent with the two shocks reported by some of the survivors.
 The hole allowed sufficient water to enter the ship that it reached at least the level of the boilers before she broke up.
 Stoker Collins reported that it was steam from flooding water having reached one of the boilers which alerted the boiler room crew to a problem, and that they evacuated the room before the ship broke in two.
 The added weight of this quantity of water would have been enough to break the ship in the heavy sea.

+Wreck Found

+On 16 September 2021, the wreck was found by divers from the BSAC Jubilee Trust.